-- In the entertainment center on the outside of the coach. - In the bedroom area.
+• In the flip-down entertainment tray on the outside of the coach.

 Checking Signal Performance

 The TV signals available to an RV are entirely dependent on its location in relation to the transmitter.
 Signals may vary from strong to no usable signal at all.
 We recommend that the TV system be checked out in an area known to have good TV reception.